CI-CMG/h3-geometry-generator/README.md

 # h3-hull-generator

-The h3-hull-generator computes approximate concave hulls using Uber's H3 library and JTS.
+The h3-geometry-generator computes approximate geometries from csv or tif coordinates using Uber's H3 library and JTS.

 ## Adding to your project